ankaAR/bestiario5e/_creatures/stone-melder.md

 ### Acciones

 ***Black Earth Rod.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 5 (1d6 + 2) puntos de daño contundente.
-The Stonemelder can also expend a spell slot to deal extra damage, dealing 2d8 bludgeoning damage for a 1st level slot, plus an additional 1d8 for each level of the slot above 1st.
+The Stonemelder can also expend a spell slot to deal extra damage, dealing 2d8 bludgeoning damage for a 1st level slot, más an additional 1d8 for each level of the slot above 1st.